 Rescue dogs may not know how to interact with and understand humans right away, and it’s up to the humans to build clear communication networks with their dog.
 Training doesn’t have to look like a formal session that you set aside to teach specific commands or tricks.

 Training can start with introducing the concept of positive reinforcement and associations.
-For example, when you’re bringing your new rescue dog home for the first time, you can try giving your dog tasty treats while it’s sitting in the car or its travel crate to build a positive association with traveling.
+For example, when you’re bringing your new rescue dog home for the first time, you can try giving your dog tasty treats while they’re sitting in the car or their travel crate to build a positive association with traveling.